A writer and mom who cares about your journey.

 At the time, I felt more alone than I thought was possible.
 Friends and family looked at my situation and said almost unanimously, “But at least the baby is okay!”
 And then more health complications piled on top of me, and I suffocated underneath the weight of taking care of my baby and taking care of myself.

 It was too much for one person to handle.
 I knew I needed help, so I reached out to Postpartum Support International and was given the name of a local therapist who could help me.
 It took a lot of therapy.
 It took a lot of time.
-Even two years after the delivery, I am changed for everything that has happened.
+Even four years after the delivery, I am changed for everything that happened.